 Allergens and antigens are substances that drive an allergy sufferer crazy and they’re hard to avoid.
-Most allergy drugs only treat the symptoms, such as sneezing or itchy and watery eyes.
-Additionally, allergy drugs only relieve symptoms on a temporary basis.
+Most allergy drugs only relieve symptoms, such as sneezing or itchy and watery eyes, on a tempory basis, but our team at St. Louis Sinus Center has managed to find a better solution–allergy drops.

 What Are Allergy Drops?